dmjohnsson23/micdrop-ruby/README.md

 # complex use-cases.
 sink = []

-migrate source, sink do # This block is executed for every record in the source
+Micdrop.migrate source, sink do # This block is executed for every record in the source
     # If no conversion is needed, you can simply Take items and Put them in the appropriate place
     take :a, put: "A"
     take :b, put: "B"